coder-dojo-ham/coder-dojo-worksheets/python/menace_noughts_and_crosses/tictactoe.md

 - Graphical win conditions
 - Displaying the current player
-- Changing the colour of the player counters
+- Changing the colour of the player counters (or colours of any of it)
+- Background image?
+For fun.

 ## Extension - Displaying the Current Player